Have you heard about geofencing in mobile apps? How often do you reach your customers once they’re out of your shop?

-Sending push notifications on holidays or in the times you have a running sale sometimes feels like a shot in the dark.
+Sending push notifications on holidays or when you have a running sale sometimes feels like a shot in the dark.

 What about a more consumer inclined and relevant marketing?
-There are a number of ways the world of mobile marketing is moving towards more contextual targeting.
+There are several ways the world of mobile marketing is moving towards more contextual targeting.

 Mobile is something always on the move and therefore an inherently location-based channel.
-Eventually, geolocation gives the “location” and the “time” their desired significance in the world full of reckless technological disruption.
+Eventually, geolocation gives the “location” and the “time” their desired significance in a world full of reckless technological disruption.

 Today, geofencing in mobile apps is widely used as a marketing weapon to directly involve potential customers in the area by mailing promotions and information straight to the consumer’s cell phone.

-Because small businesses are typically less well known by consumers than big brand names, geofencing, besides owning your own small app is an exclusively useful means to help you grow your business.
-Here is a survey by Iflexion about how many people use location services, that proves it:
+Because small businesses are typically less well known by consumers than big brand names, geofencing, besides owning your small app, is an exclusively valuable means to help grow your business.
+Here is a survey by Iflexion about how many people use location services that prove it:

-This article sums up almost everything that you need to know about geofencing, its working, and its implementation in your business app.
+This article sums up almost everything you need to know about geofencing, it’s working, and its implementation in your business app.

 Imagine a university app that informs the professors and colleagues who are on the present in the college.
-Or an app for a food cafe that rewards regular customers with free meals, while they are around the area.
-There are many other exciting possibilities that you can find, with geofencing in the app, be it your restaurant business or your real estate business.
+Or an app for a food cafe that rewards regular customers with free meals while around the area.
+There are many other exciting possibilities that you can find with geofencing in the app, be it your restaurant business or your real estate business.